src-d/lookout-sdk/README.md

 How to test analyzer
 ====================
+One can test analyzer locally without the need for Github access and a full lookout server installation using `lookout-sdk` binary.
+You can think about it as curl-like tool to call an analyzer gRPC endponts.
+For convenience, it also exposes a DataServer backed by a git repository in local FS.

  - get `lookout-sdk` binary from [src-d/lookout releases](https://github.com/src-d/lookout/releases)
  - run [`bblfshd`](https://doc.bblf.sh/using-babelfish/getting-started.html)
  - build and start analyzer e.g. Golang